H3nkl3r/FindMyAccounts/.github/ISSUE_TEMPLATE/bug_report.md

       4. See error...
   validations:
     required: false
 - type: textarea
   id: expected
   attributes:
     label: Expected behavior
     description: A clear and concise description of what you expected to happen.
   validations:
     required: true
 - type: textarea
   id: logs
   attributes:
     label: Relevant log output
     description: Please copy and paste any relevant log output.
 This will be automatically formatted into code, so no need for backticks.
     render: shell
 - type: textarea
+  id: etc
   attributes:
     label: Anything else?
     description: |